Nigel Planer: Music

 Planer played Den Dennis, one of the four members of the 1980s spoof rock band Bad News, which made two albums produced by Brian May.
-The band performed at the Hammersmith Apollo as well as the Donington and Reading Rock Festivals.
+The band performed at the Hammersmith Apollo and the Donington and Reading rock festivals.

-As Neil from The Young Ones, Planer gained a number two hit single in 1984 with "Hole in My Shoe" (originally a hit for 1960s band Traffic) winning him a Brit Award.
-After that, an album was produced by Dave Stewart, entitled Neil's Heavy Concept Album.
+As Neil from The Young Ones, Planer gained a number-two hit single in 1984 with "Hole in My Shoe" (originally a hit for 1960s band Traffic), which won him a Brit Award.
+After that, an album was produced by Dave Stewart, Neil's Heavy Concept Album.
 Planer also took Neil's stage act on the road in that year as Neil in the "Bad Karma in The UK" tour.
 This culminated in a month-long run at the Edinburgh Festival Fringe and a night at The Hammersmith Apollo, London.
 The Young Ones also appeared on Cliff Richard's 1986 charity rerecording of "Living Doll", which spent three weeks at number one in the UK.
-He has a silver and a gold disc and a Brit award from his musical career.
-In 2015 he started a new music project called Rainsmoke with Chris Wade and Roger Planer.
+He has a silver and a gold disc from his musical career.
+In 2015 he started a new music project, Rainsmoke, with Chris Wade and Roger Planer.